 For quite a while, my family explained away incident after incident.
 We lurched from crisis to crisis.
 Then, things got serious: Mom started to do what I now know as “sundowning,” she had anxiety attacks every evening as dusk approached.
 Though she lived in San Francisco, and I then lived in New York City, she’d call every day, hysterical, insisting that I help her, that I come over that instant.
 When I explained that it was at least a 9-hour trip, she was unmoved.
 “Help me!
 Help me!” she’d cry.

 Even more serious incidents followed: Mom began to fall.
-Eventually, she hurt herself so badly tumbling down her front steps that she was hospitalized.
+Eventually, she hurt herself so badly tumbling down the front steps that she was hospitalized.
 In the hospital, she began to have paranoid delusions.
-She called me to insist that UC-San Francisco was being taking over by the Nazis.
-I had to come home right away before the doctors sent her to gas chamber, she insisted.
+She called me to insist that UC-San Francisco was being taken over by the Nazis.
+I had to come home right away before the doctors sent her to the gas chamber, she insisted.
 She started throwing meal trays and glasses at the nurses.
 I flew home to figure out what to do.

 I contacted Elder Consult and set up a home visit.
 Dr. Landsverk came over and did a full evaluation.
-She took a full history, and asked my mother what her goals were.
+She took a full history and asked my mother what her goals were.
 At that time, Mom was still lucid enough to answer.
 As a family, we came up with a plan that preserved as much of my mother’s abilities as possible, while also addressing the depression, anxiety and paranoid delusions that so often accompany dementia.
 Dr. Landsverk also put us in touch with a fiduciary, a person who could help Mom with her finances.
 She helped us find caregivers that my mother liked.